-Your shower base is one of the most important aspects to consider when you're choosing your shower.
-It's not only the area that supports your weight while you shower, but it also keeps you from slipping when you're wet and helps to properly drain water and cleaning products.
+Your shower base is one of the most important components to consider when you're choosing your shower.
+It's not only the part that supports your weight while you shower, but it also keeps you from slipping when you're wet and helps to properly drain water and cleaning products.

 Different shower base materials have different properties and various pros and cons.
 Knowing the best materials for a shower base can help you to make a more informed choice that best suits your personal needs.

 Acrylic Shower Bases

 Acrylic shower bases are a popular choice.
 Acrylic is an extremely durable material that holds up well under pressure from weight and running water.
 It's completely water-resistant and is not prone to corrosion from mineral deposits.

 Acrylic is also difficult to scratch and scuff, and it will look like new for a long time after installation.
 It's very easy to clean and maintain as well.
 Acrylic shower bases are priced in the midrange, but when you factor in their long life span, they're pretty cost-effective.

 The main downside to an acrylic shower base is the look and feel.
 Many homeowners think acrylic looks somewhat cheap and less luxurious than other shower base options.
 It can also have a less robust feel than something like stone or tile.

 Fiberglass shower bases are another common choice.
 Fiberglass has some properties that are similar to acrylic, but it tends to be more affordable.
 Fiberglass shower bases are available in a wide variety of shapes, making them great for oddly shaped bathrooms.
 Many other shower extras, such as seating, are made from fiberglass too.